lafleurdeboum/metronome/README.md

   `python metronome.py [tempo]`

 where tempo is an optional integer expressed in beats per minute (bpm).
 If it is ommited, the tempo will be 80.
+The script will run forever ; to interrupt it send it a SIGHUP (with Ctrl-C in your console).
+It will then give you the option to quit by pressing `q`, or to resume, pressing any other key.

 Note that this script was written for python2.
 If you have other python versions installed, you should rather use :